 Anxiety disorders tend to run in families.
 This could be due to family dynamics, such as failing to learn effective coping skills, overprotective behaviors, abuse, and violence.

-About one in four (25%) first degree relatives with general anxiety disorder will be affected.
+About one in four (25%) first-degree relatives with a general anxiety disorder will be affected.

 Nicotine, alcohol, marijuana, and cocaine abuse can increase the risk of general anxiety disorder.

-Patients with unexplained physical complaints, irritable bowel syndrome, migraine, or chronic pain conditions are at higher risk for general anxiety disorder.
+Patients with unexplained physical complaints, irritable bowel syndrome, migraine, or chronic pain conditions are at higher risk for generalized-anxiety disorder.

 Socioeconomic and Ethnic Factors

-Generalized anxiety disorder often occurs at the same time as depression, particularly major depression or dysthymia (mild chronic depression).
-Adolescents with depression appear to be particularly at risk for developing generalized anxiety disorder in adulthood.
+Generalized anxiety-disorder often occurs at the same time as depression, particularly major depression or dysthymia (mild chronic depression).
+Adolescents with depression appear to be particularly at risk for developing a generalized anxiety-disorder in adulthood.